Jem212Mac/the-crafty-quilt-company/TESTING.md

 - [Full JS Validation Report](documentation/validation/js_validation_report.pdf)

-- No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator, except for an errors related to the use of Bootstrap and Stripe.
+- No errors or warning messages were found when passing through the official [JSHint](https://www.jshint.com/) validator, except for errors related to the use of Bootstrap and Stripe.

 ### Python Validation: